 In her leisure time she enjoys spending time with her children Sariya and.
 She also enjoys cooking, reading, traveling and spending time with family and friends.

 Meghan is an alumna of UCLA, graduating with a B.A. double major in American Literature and History with a minor in LGBT Studies.
 She is a proud Angeleno and loves being able to give back to her local community.
+Behind the scenes, Meghan enjoys spending time with her cat, reading memoirs, and exploring LA’s food scene.

 Vice President of Programs and Training